 Whether rehabbing an injury or looking for a workout at any age, the Body-Solid Endurance T50 Rehab/Walking Treadmill has the features and functions for safe, reliable fitness.
-The expanded safety features and easy-to-use design of the Rehabilitation Treadmill create an ideal choice for seniors, people rehabbing injuries, and those looking for safe and reliable workouts.
+Its expanded safety features and easy-to-use design make it ideal for seniors, people rehabbing injuries, and those looking for safe and reliable workouts.

-The Endurance by Body-Solid T50 Rehab/Walking Treadmill features a 2″ thick handrail extending the entire treadmill length, easy access belt-wide rear entry ramp, and a starting speed of only 0.1 MPH.
-As a result, the perfect speed is achievable with speeds from 0.1 – 5.0 MPH in 0.1 MPH increments.
+The Endurance by Body-Solid T50 Rehab/Walking Treadmill features a 2″ thick handrail extending the entire treadmill length, an easy-access belt-wide rear entry ramp, and a starting speed of only 0.1 MPH.
+As a result, the perfect speed is achievable with speeds from 0.1 to 5.0 MPH in 0.1 MPH increments.

 The Body-Solid Endurance Rehab/Walking treadmill has an easy-to-read blue LED display and three jumbos 1¾” information windows devoted to time/distance, speed, and heart rate/calories.
 Oversized interface buttons make it easier to adjust on the move.